Skip to main content

 • Thorough and timely documentation

-• Effective and efficient use of investigators, mitigation and placement specialists and other support staff
+• Effective and efficient use of AI (CoCounsel), Westlaw, investigators, mitigation and placement specialists and other support staff

 • Seeking assistance from experts appropriate to the case